jameswnichols/Board-RPG/README.md

 1. Select your axe with `select` followed by its number.
 1. Use `face` with a compass direction to look around.
 1. Use `move f` to take your first step!
-1. Use `interact` to chop your first tree `♣`, given you are looking at it and have the appropriate tool selected.
+1. Use `cut` to chop your first tree `♣`, given you are looking at it and have the appropriate tool selected.
 1. Open your inventory to see the wood you collected!
 1. Alternatively, you could find the nearest Goblin `♀` and attack it with `attack`.
-1. Collect resources to trade with villagers `♙` found near houses `⌂` in villages.
+1. Collect resources to `trade` with villagers `♙`, found near houses `⌂` in villages.
 1. Make your way to the centre of the island, fighting and collecting on the way!
 1. Defeat the final boss to win...